yangbing668/trading-bot/README.md

 ## Results

-(Extract all files) You can obtain similar visualizations of your model evaluations using the [notebook](./visualize.ipynb) provided.
+You can obtain similar visualizations of your model evaluations using the [notebook](./visualize.ipynb) provided.

 ## Data